dev1026/angular-shepherd/projects/shepherd/README.md

 }
 ```

-Then, you will need to inject the `ShepherdService` to be able to interact with Shepherd and
+Then, you will need to inject the `angularShepherdSVC` to be able to interact with Shepherd and
 call `addSteps` to add your steps, `start` to start the tour, etc.

 You could either do this at the application level, in your application component